pydanny/pydanny-event-notes/Pycon2008/callback_patterns_in_python.rst

 ===================

  * Its all about framework code that 'call back' into your code
- * Traditional code uses Hollywood principal, where "don't cal us, we'll call you"
+ * Traditional code uses Hollywood principal, where "don't call us, we'll call you"
  * Callbacks are used for event-driven architectures (actual events, structuring of control flow)

 Callback implementation
 ========================

  * Give someone a callable
  * Someone may store it somewhere